emicklei/artreyu/README.md

 	artreyu assemble

 Then the parts are downloaded to a temporary directory, the parts are extracted, all content is compressed again into a new artifact and the artifact is stored.
-You can set the temporary director using the command flag `--target`.
+You can set the temporary directory by adding the directory name to the commandline, e.g. `artreyu assemble target`

 	target/
 		my-app-2.1.tgz